 The licensee has the right of appeal to the Magistrates Court on any decision made.

-Where a licensee has been convicted of plying for hire, they will normally not be granted a licence for a period of not less than 7 years form the date of conviction/ licence revocation, whichever is the most recent.
+Where a licensee has been convicted of plying for hire, they will normally not be granted a licence for a period of not less than 12 months from the date of conviction/ licence revocation, whichever is the most recent.